fsfw-dresden/usb-live-linux/variants/FSFW-Uni-Stick_Xfce_stretch_amd64/paketlisten/staging-2018.md

 - :x:  kicad-symbols  --	schematic symbols
 - :x:  kicad-templates  --	worksheet files e.g. for Raspberry PI, BeagleBone, Arduino
 - :x:  openmodelica  --	Modelica modeling, compilation and simulation environment
-- :x:  omlib-modelicabyexample-0.5.0  --	examples: ThermalControl, RLC, BouncingBall, PulseGenerator, Polynomials, Pendula
+- :o:  omlib-modelicabyexample-0.5.0  --	examples: ThermalControl, RLC, BouncingBall, PulseGenerator, Polynomials, Pendula
 - :x:  sweethome3d-furniture  --	additional furniture libraries created by SweetHome3D contributors
 - :x:  sweethome3d-furniture-nonfree  --	additional furniture libraries created by SweetHome3D contributors (gratis, not free)
 - :x:  telegram-desktop  --	messaging app with a focus on speed and security on all your devices at the same time
 - :x:  vim-airline-themes  --	themable vim status bar + themes
 - :x:  vim-nox  --	vim compiled with support for scripting with Lua, Perl, Python, Ruby, and Tcl but no GUI
+- :x:  qalculate-gtk  --	Powerful and easy to use desktop calculator